 Inspired by Permaculture, the Real Food movement, Paleolithic-style eating, and Dr. Weston A. Price, I think the choices we make about what we consume (or avoid consuming) are some of the most powerful means through which we can live our values.

 I believe the paradigm of “better living through chemistry” is an arrogant folly that denies our inherent interdependence with all things and our natural birthright to healthy food and a clean environment.

 Food should come from farms and forests, not from factories.

 We are on a first name basis with the market farmers who grow our food, we belong to a CSA, and we also grow as much of our own as we can.
 We value whole, organic, local food, pasture-raised animal products, and traditional fats.
 And I will show you how to grow, purchase and use these important foods in your own home.

-I am still healing, and I genuinely don’t have the energy to do a lot of cooking, but I must offer nutrient-dense, allergen-free, whole food meals to help heal my family.
+I am still working the copper out of my system, and healing my burned out adrenals, and I genuinely don’t have the energy to do a lot of cooking.
+Nevertheless, I must offer nutrient-dense, allergen-free, whole food meals to help heal my family.
 So, you’ll find that the majority of my recipes are in-season, very nutritious, and simple and quick to prepare—which is how we like to eat.
 I bet you do too.